lyra-viewer/Lyra/README.md

 - Fast navigation through large directories of images or texture assets.
 - **SVG** support for previewing scalable vector assets.
-- **Adjustable background** modes to improve visibility of transparent images, with light, dark, or checkerboard backgrounds.
+- **Adjustable background** modes to improve visibility of transparent images
 - Sampling toggle, useful for **pixel-perfect** graphics or UI assets.
 - **EXIF metadata** display for viewing embedded image information.
 - Zoom-to-cursor and panning for intuitive inspection at any scale.
-- Wide support for modern and legacy image formats.
+- Reasonable support for modern image formats, with limited support for older formats that refuse to die.

 ---

 ## Supported Image Formats

-> _Note: Crossed-out formats are not implemented yet._
+> _Note:_ Crossed-out formats are not implemented yet.

 ### Common Texture Formats (Essential)